The State of Open Monographs

 - Recommending that distributors and aggregators make their usage data available in interoperable and standard forms, and support data aggregation and interoperability by consistent use of DOIs.

-- That funders recognise the value that monographs contribute to scholarship, and that they fund the move towards open access at an appropriately sustainable rate.
+- That funders recognize the value that monographs contribute to scholarship and that they fund the move towards open access at an appropriately sustainable rate.

 Mike Taylor, Digital Science said:

 “As a career-long advocate of scholarly books, and the arts and humanities, it’s been a delight to work on this white paper.
 Monographs have a unique role to play in scholarship, offering academics the opportunity to make more considered contributions that have a more prolonged impact than journal-based articles.
 The move towards open access publishing threatens to leave monographs behind, but having reflected on the infrastructure and evaluation issues, I’m confident that the monograph has a very healthy future – as long as aggregators, publishers, and funders embrace the changes needed.”